sunnysharma0607/Calculator/README.md

 # Calculator
-simple yet functional calculator built using HTML, CSS, and JavaScript.
-The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+A simple calculator built using HTML, CSS, and JavaScript.
+It performs basic arithmetic operations like addition, subtraction, multiplication, and division with a user-friendly interface.